seomoz/plines/README.md

 * Cancel scheduled timeout jobs when dependencies are met.
 * Provide a query API in the job for knowing what dependencies were timed out.
-* Ensure the timeout jobs get a high priority.

 ## Contributing